-As we have seen, 1% economic growth was followed by a rise in average happiness in the next year of 0,00335.
-This yearly gain in average happiness may appear small at first sight and could as such be taken as a proof of the thesis that happiness changes little over time.
-Yet economic growth is typically higher than 1% a year and small effects amount to a considerable increase in the long term.
+As we have seen, 1 % economic growth was followed by a rise in average happiness in the next year of 0.0034.
+This yearly gain in average happiness may appear small at first sight and could as such be taken as a proof of the thesis that economic growth does not buy greater happiness.
+Yet, economic growth is typically higher than 1% a year and small effects amount to a considerable increase in the long-term.
 An annual 5% growth of the economy will lead to a gain of a full point in average happiness on a scale 0-10 in 60 years, which equals 10% of the theoretical variation on a scale of 0-10 and 17% of the actual variation between 2.5 and 8.5.

-When expressed in effect of a \$100 increase in GDP per capita the average effect of economic growth on happiness is about 0.10 in poor countries and 0.003 in rich countries (table 3b) This means that in poor nations a gain of one point of happiness on scale 0-10 will require a \$1000 increase and in rich countries an increase of about \$33.000.
+When expressed in effect of a \$100 increase in GDP per capita the average effect of economic growth on happiness is about 0.10 in poor countries and 0.003 in rich countries [Table 4(b)] This means that in poor nations a gain of one point of happiness on scale 0-10 will require a \$1,000 increase and in rich countries an increase of about \$33,000.

 The above figures are probably an underestimation of the real effects of economic growth on happiness.
-One reason is that the law of big numbers may not have neutralized all the random measurement error in both the measures of happiness and economic growth, which will have attenuated the change coefficients.
+One reason is that the law of big numbers may not have neutralised all the random measurement error in both the measures of happiness and economic growth, such as due to variation in data sources and data massage.
+This will have attenuated the change coefficients.
 Another reason is that our perspective on the real effect of economic growth is still blurred by external shocks such as the regime changes in the East European nations after the fall of communism and the civil wars in Africa.